-There are two main statutes relating to consumer protection in Singapore which the purchaser will be required to comply with.
-The Unfair Contract Terms Act (Cap.
-396, 1994 Revised Edition) imposes limits on the extent to which civil liability for breach of contract, or for negligence or other breach of duty, can be avoided by means of contract terms and otherwise.
-The Consumer Protection (Fair Trading) Act (Cap.
-52A, 2009 Revised Edition) protects consumers against unfair practices and gives consumers additional rights in respect of goods that do not conform to contract.
+There are two main statutes relating to consumer protection in Singapore that the purchaser will be required to comply with.
+The Unfair Contract Terms Act 1977 imposes limits on the extent to which civil liability for breach of contract, or for negligence or other breach of duty, can be avoided by means of contract terms and otherwise.
+The Consumer Protection (Fair Trading) Act 2003 protects consumers against unfair practices and gives consumers additional rights in respect of goods that do not conform to contract.
 Under these statutes, the purchaser shall not, among other things:

-- by reference to its standard terms of business exclude its own liability for breaches of terms; - take advantage of a consumer by including in an agreement terms or conditions that are harsh, oppressive or excessively one-sided so as to be unconscionable; and - do or say anything, or omit to do or say anything, if as a result a consumer might reasonably be deceived or misled.
+- by reference to its standard terms of business exclude its own liability for breaches of terms; - take advantage of a consumer by including in an agreement terms or conditions that are harsh, oppressive or excessively one-sided so as to be unconscionable; and - (c) do or say anything, or omit to do or say anything, if as a result a consumer might reasonably be deceived or misled.

-If the bank acts as purchaser, there may be additional requirements pertaining to transactions with customers which the bank has to comply with under the Banking Act (Cap.
-19, 2008 Revised Edition) and the Monetary Authority of Singapore's notices, guidelines and codes of conduct.
+If the bank acts as purchaser, there may be additional requirements pertaining to transactions with customers that the bank must comply with under the Banking Act 1970 and the Monetary Authority of Singapore's notices, guidelines and codes of conduct.